Hermitian codes and complete intersections: Geometric description of minimum weight codewords

-A more explicit description of how such lines can be chosen is given in the proof of Theorem \ref{diseguaglianza}.
-Here we only observe that the leading monomial of the polynomial defining such a curve $\xx$ is indeed $x^\mu y^\lambda$.

-On the other hand, we point out that not all the polynomials $F$ in $\FQ[x,y]$ with leading term $x^\mu y^{\lambda} $ correspond to minimum-weight codewords of the code $C_m$.
+\begin{remark} Let $C_m$ be the Hermitian code with distance $d=\mu q+\lambda(q+1)$.
+As shown in the proof of Theorem \ref{diseguaglianza}, we obtain some divisor $D$ corresponding to a minimum-weight codeword of $C_m$ cutting $\mathcal H$ with a suitable curve $\xx$ union of $\mu$ vertical lines and $\lambda$ horizontal lines, so that the leading monomial of the polynomial defining such a curve $\xx$ is indeed $x^\mu y^\lambda$.\\ On the other hand, we point out that not all the polynomials $F$ in $\FQ[x,y]$ with leading monomial $x^\mu y^{\lambda} $ correspond to minimum-weight codewords of the code $C_m$.
 The following result contains an explicit characterization of the \lq\lq good\rq\rq polynomials as a consequence of Remark \ref{rm:eqcampo}. \end{remark}